Olutobz/IP-Finder/README.md

 # IP-Finder

-A CLI tool for getting basic location details from an IP address
+A Command-line tool for getting basic location details from an IP address

 The MaxMind provides a free GeoLite database (IP Address to Location).